Thermostats are essential for the reliable and safe operation of machines and systems.

 <br/>

-A safety temperature limiter (STL) is a device that automatically and safely shuts down a system as soon as a preset temperature limit is exceeded.
-The STL operates independently of the normal temperature control system.
+A safety temperature limiter (STB) is a device that automatically and safely shuts down a system as soon as a preset temperature limit is exceeded.
+The STB operates independently of the normal temperature control system.

 Features: